-Exploding the Myths Around the Mercury Music Prize
+Busting the Myths Around the Mercury Music Prize 2014

-The prize is trumpeted as being entirely independent, but how can we be sure if the process and judging panel are kept secret?
-Unanswered conspiracy theories about the awards abound, so – in a bid to peek under the mask – we spoke to 15 people with insider knowledge of the process, from former judges to record labels and past nominees.
+The prize is trumpeted as being entirely independent, but how can we be certain if no one is sure how the process really works?
+Accusations of being unnecessary clandestine clearly bother the organisers and it was noticeable this year that the list of judges was made public ahead of the event taking place for the first time.
+However, there’s still much we don’t know, so – in a bid to prise off the mask – we spoke to 15 people with insider knowledge of the process, from former judges to record labels and past nominees.
 "It’s a mystery to me, even after doing it many times," one ex-judge told us.
 Another said: "They think that a culture of secrecy around the prize adds to its mystique.
 Which is bollocks – it just makes people irritated."

 Myth 1: The Prize Is Run by a Bunch of Old-Timers

 True.
-Wilkinson is 67, and so is the chair of judges, Simon Frith.
-But neither Wilkinson nor Frith have a vote at either long or shortlist stage.
-Only the judges do, and they’re always of mixed ages.
-The list of judges for 2013, which will be officially revealed after the winner is announced tonight, include journalist Kate Mossman, Emily Eavis, Mary Anne Hobbs, NME.com editor Greg Cochrane and Mike Flynn from Jazzwise magazine – all of whom range from somewhere in the late twenties to the later end of the forties.
+Wilkinson is 68, and so is the chair of judges, Simon Frith.
+But neither Wilkinson nor Frith have a vote at either the long or the shortlist stage.
+Only the judges do, and they’re of mixed ages.
+The list of judges for 2014 includes journalist Kate Mossman, Ghostpoet, Annie Mac, NME.com editor Greg Cochrane and Mike Flynn from Jazzwise magazine – all of whom range from somewhere in the late twenties to the later end of the forties.

 Myth 2: The Chair of Judges, Simon Frith, Is in Bed with the Business Side of the Prize